 Sponsored by the United Methodist Women of Duluth First UMC

-For the fourth year in a row, the United Methodist Women’s Happy Sacks mission will provide healthy snacks for local school children who may go hungry over the weekend.
-Your help and support has made this mission possible by meeting some of this critical need in our community.
-It is our prayer that you, as a congregation, will once again contribute food items and/or financial support to keep this mission going.
+For the seventh year in a row, the United Methodist Women’s Happy Sacks mission will provide healthy snacks for local school children who may go hungry over the weekend.
+Your help and support makes this mission possible by meeting some of this critical need in our community.
+It is our prayer that you, as a congregation/community, will once again contribute food items and/or financial support to keep this mission going.

-In an effort to help some of the children in our own community who do not have sufficient food over the school year weekends, members of the United Methodist Women of Duluth First UMC are once again partnering with four local elementary schools to help children who are not eating sufficiently over the weekend.
+In an effort to help some of the children in our own community who do not have sufficient food over the school year weekends, members of the United Methodist Women of Duluth First UMC are once again partnering with four local elementary and three middle schools to help children who are not eating sufficiently over the weekend.
 Free and reduced lunches at school provide nutritious meals for children in need during the school week, but these children may not want to go home on Friday afternoons and cannot wait to get off the bus for breakfast on Monday mornings.
-Last school year, we provided over 2,000 Happy Sacks and we have packed and delivered more than 5,000 Happy Sacks since our beginning 3 years ago.
+Last school year, we provided approximately 3,000 Happy Sacks and we have packed and delivered more than 13,700 Happy Sacks since our beginning in 2012.
 We are honored to continue this outreach program again this school year.

-We are preparing to provide 70 to 75 Happy Sacks to the participating schools every Friday to be distributed by the school staff to the children identified by school counselors as being in need of extra food for the weekend.
+We are preparing to provide 100+ Happy Sacks to the participating schools every Friday to be distributed by the school staff to the children identified by school counselors as being in need of extra food for the weekend.
+Each Happy Sack costs approximately $5, which is an annual cost of approximately $15,000.
 In keeping with school policy, no religious information is distributed with the Happy Sacks; however, the prayers of the packers go with them every week.

 You can help us fill the Happy Sacks by contributing the specific, single-serving non-perishable food items from this list: